RedHatQE/firewatch/README.md

 ## Getting Started

+### Jira User Permissions

+Firewatch can be used with any user in a Jira instance, but that user will need to have proper permissions in the project they are reporting to.
+The user should be able to:

+- Create issues
+- Add comments to issues
+- Add attachments to issues
+- Edit issues
+- Transition issues (this only happens when a "success" issue is created, then immediately closed)

+If you are using firewatch in the Red Hat Jira instance, the default user is `firewatch-tool`.

+If you are encountering permissions issues, please add the user to the project you are reporting to under the role you would like to choose.
+Typically, if you add the user in the `Developer` role, the tool will work as expected.

 ### Usage in OpenShift CI

 Reporting issues using this tool in OpenShift CI is very simple, you can do one of the following: